 \textsuperscript{1}MIIT Key Laboratory for Low-Dimensional Quantum Structure and Devices, School of Materials Sciences \& Engineering, Beijing Institute of Technology, Beijing 100081, China

 \textsuperscript{2}School of Computer Science and Technology, Beijing Institute of Technology, Beijing 100081, China

 e-mail: hzzhong@bit.edu.cn; fuying@bit.edu.cn

-\section{Abstract}
+\textbf{Abstract}

-The synthesis of nanocrystals has been highly dependent on trial-and-error, due to the complex correlation between synthesis parameters and physicochemical properties.
+Nanocrystal synthesis has been highly dependent on trial-and-error due to the complex correlation between synthesis parameters and physicochemical properties.
 Although deep learning offers a potential methodology to achieve generative inverse design, it is still hindered by the scarcity of high-quality datasets that align nanocrystal synthesis routes with their properties.
-Here, we present the construction of a large-scale, aligned Nanocrystal Synthesis-Property (NSP) database and demonstrate its capability for generative inverse design.
-To extract structured synthesis routes and their corresponding product properties from literature, we develop NanoExtractor, a large language model (LLM) enhanced by well-designed augmentation strategies.
-NanoExtractor is validated against human experts, achieving a weighted average score of 88\% on the test set, significantly outperforming chemistry-specialized (3\%) and general-purpose LLMs (38\%).
-The resulting NSP database contains nearly 160,000 aligned entries and serves as training data for our NanoDesigner, an LLM for inverse synthesis design.
-The generative capability of NanoDesigner is validated through the successful design of viable synthesis routes for both well-established PbSe nanocrystals and rarely reported MgF\textsubscript{2} nanocrystals.
-Notably, the model recommends a counter-intuitive, non-stoichiometric precursor ratio (1:1) for MgF\textsubscript{2} nanocrystals, which is experimentally confirmed as critical for suppressing byproducts.
-Our work bridges the gap between unstructured literature and data-driven synthesis, and also establishes a powerful human-AI collaborative paradigm for accelerating nanocrystal discovery.
+In this work, we develop NanoExtractor, a large language model (LLM) with well-designed data augmentation strategies to extract structured synthesis routes and corresponding properties from unstructured literature.
+NanoExtractor achieves a weighted average score of 92\% on the test set, significantly outperforming other chemistry-specialized (9\%) and general-purpose LLMs (57\%).
+With this model, we construct a large-scale Nanocrystal Synthesis-Property (NSP) database containing nearly 160,000 aligned entries.
+Based on this database, we further develop NanoDesigner, an LLM for generative inverse synthesis design, achieving an F1 score of 0.85.
+The applicability of NanoDesigner is experimentally validated across multiple nanocrystal systems including MgF\textsubscript{2}, CsPbBr\textsubscript{3}, and PbS.
+Notably, NanoDesigner recommends a critical non-stoichiometric precursor concentration for synthesizing MgF\textsubscript{2} nanocrystals, which experimentally proved essential for suppressing byproduct formation.
+In all, our work bridges the gap between unstructured literature and data-driven synthesis, providing a human-AI collaborative paradigm for accelerating material discovery.